First Schleswig War

-The First Schleswig War (Schleswig-Holsteinischer Krieg), also known as the Schleswig-Holstein uprising (Schleswig-Holsteinische Erhebung) and the Three Years' War (Treårskrigen), was a military conflict in southern Denmark and northern Germany rooted in the Schleswig–Holstein question: who should control the Duchies of Schleswig, Holstein and Lauenburg, which at the time were ruled by the king of Denmark in a personal union.
-Ultimately, the Danish side proved victorious with the diplomatic support of the great powers, especially Britain and Russia, since the duchies were close to an important Baltic seaway connecting both powers.
+The First Schleswig War (Schleswig-Holsteinischer Krieg), also known as the Schleswig-Holstein uprising (Schleswig-Holsteinische Erhebung) and the Three Years' War (Treårskrigen), was a military conflict in southern Denmark and northern Germany rooted in the Schleswig–Holstein question: who should control the duchies of Schleswig, Holstein and Lauenburg, which at the time were ruled by the king of Denmark in a personal union.
+Ultimately, Denmark proved victorious with the diplomatic support of the great powers, especially Britain and Russia, since the duchies were close to an important Baltic seaway connecting both powers.

 While Schleswig had been predominantly Danish with a German elite concentrated in the cities and estates, modernisation brought extensive German influence.
 German became the language of administration, education, and the church, creating an environment in which it was omnipresent and speaking Danish offered no advantages.
 Due to top-down pressure, many Danish South Schleswigers gradually adopted German in their daily lives.
 This linguistic shift led to the extinction of the two Danish South Schleswig dialects, Fjoldemål and Angeldanish – first in favour of Low German, and later High German.
 Over time, these now Low German-speaking South Schleswigers became fully Germanized, came to identify with the German question, and sought to separate Schleswig, along with Holstein, from Denmark entirely.
 Therefore, by the outbreak of the war, Schleswig was divided: a Danish-speaking North and a Low German-speaking South, while Holstein and Lauenburg were entirely ethnically German.

 In March 1848, the Low German-speaking population of Schleswig, Holstein, and Lauenburg rebelled, and created a provisional government and army.
 As Holstein and Lauenburg were member states, the German Confederation supported the rebels as a federal war (Bundeskrieg) according to its statutes.
 This was continued by the German Central Government (of the federal state that replaced the Confederation in 1848/49–51), with most of the German troops being provided by Prussia.

 The war was interrupted in August 1848 by the armistice of Malmö, but started again with a Danish offensive in February 1849.
-In summer 1850, Prussia had to back down and leave the rebels to their fate.
+In the summer of 1850, Prussia had to back down and leave the rebels to their fate.
 On 1 April 1851, the Schleswig-Holstein army was disbanded.
 The London Protocol of 1852 was the final settlement of the conflict with the great powers confirming the Danish king to be the duke of the duchies but also declaring that the duchies had to remain independent from Denmark proper.